 - University of Houston, post-graduate work, MBA program.
 Coauthored, Promoting Partnerships: Successful Corporate Practices for Mentoring Women Business Owners.

-- Masters degree and all-level certification to teach music in the public schools, University of North Texas, College of Music.
+- Master of Music Education and all-level certification to teach music in the public schools, University of North Texas, College of Music.

 - Bachelor of Arts, French Literature, Wesleyan University.
 Performance with the Wesleyan Orchestra, Wind Ensemble, Choir, and in theater productions.